nicol3a/NBBottomSheet/README.md

 **NBBottomSheet** is an open-source iOS library that allows you to present a `UIViewController` in a bottom sheet.

-The library relies on Auto Layout to calculate the size of the bottom sheet.

 ![Demo](https://user-images.githubusercontent.com/1519558/48593544-3a853f80-e91b-11e8-80eb-20b612d524d6.gif)

 ## Requirements